 Step 3: Click Apply on top left to execute.

-If there is not enough free space in a disk, you can copy to other larger disk and extend C (or other) drive with additional disk space.
+No matter you use physical hard disk, RAID array or virtual disk, the partitions that you want to shrink and extend must be on the same disk.
+No software can transfer free or Unallocated space from another separate disk.
+If there is not enough free space on a disk, you can copy to a larger disk and extend C (or other) drive with additional disk space.

 Comparing with other tools, NIUBI Partition Editor is much safer and faster because of its powerful technologies: